DenisBogusevich/Online_Book_Store/Readme.md

 `Ensures the application database is updated along with the application code.`
 </details>

+### User/Manager functionality:
+#### User Actions:

+Join and sign in to the store.

+Browse and search for books.

+Explore bookshelf sections and view books within each section.

+Utilize the shopping basket to add, view, and remove books.

+Purchase books in the basket.

+View past receipts and details of each receipt.
 ### Authentication Controller:

 | HTTP Method | Endpoint                 | Role | Function                                      |